 The energy trilemma of energy security, sustainability, and affordability is kicking in full gear in 2023.
-From the earlier post-pandemic shocks to the Russia-Ukraine conflict and the acceleration of energy transition, these factors have caused further uncertainty for the oil and gas industry.
+From the earlier post-pandemic shocks to the Russia-Ukraine conflict and the acceleration of the energy transition, these factors have caused further uncertainty for the oil and gas industry.
 Recessionary fears, price volatility, and uncertain demand growth present challenges for medium- to long-term planning for the oil and gas downstream sector.
 How can downstream companies be better prepared to address this?
 In order to answer this question, we’ll have to dive deeper into the workings of a downstream company supply chain network.

 Decisions are taken at different stages within the supply chain (supply, manufacturing, and distribution) and at different levels.
 Aligning each step of this complex process is critical to gaining a competitive advantage.
 At the strategic planning level, decisions have to be taken on demand allocation, feedstock procurement, utilization of production capacities, distribution, and utilization of modes of transport.
 If there’s market volatility, whether it’s in sourcing raw materials or demand disruptions due to lockdowns or geo-political crises, it will inversely impact all the different decision nodes in the supply chain.
 If companies are not agile and equipped with advanced analytics solutions they will not be able to respond to these changes in a timely manner.
 We’ve seen this time and time again and witnessed a glut of crude and product inventories, product mix changing on the fly, and instead of jet fuel shifting refinery priority to diesel and gasoline, which negatively impacts profit margins.